HaroWana/TinyVulkanEngine/README.md

 --------------------

 This is a basic, tiny, and highly experimental Vulkan engine.
 It is very far from ready for production use and lacks many features.
+For now, I am following the tutorial "Vulkan (c++) Game Engine Tutorials" by Brendan Galea (github.com/blurrypiano).
+The plan is to greatly expand the features and optimizations after completion of the tutorial.
+I don't have much time to dedicate to this project as of now, so this might take a little while.

 **Features**
 ------------